The WTA Strasbourg Tennis Tournament is played on outdoor clay courts in at the Tennis Club de Strasbourg in Strasbourg, France.

 Dates

-The 2023 WTA Strasbourg tennis tournament will take place from the 21st to the 27th of May 2023.
+The 2023 WTA Strasbourg tennis tournament took place from the 21st to the 27th of May 2023.

-The tournament will be held in the same week as the Grand Prix Sar La Princesse Lalla Meryem tennis tournament in Rabat, Morocco, and the ATP tournaments in Geneva and Lyon.
+The 2023 tournament was held in the same week as the Grand Prix Sar La Princesse Lalla Meryem tennis tournament in Rabat, Morocco, and the ATP tournaments in Geneva and Lyon.

 Tickets

-Tickets for the 2023 tournament in Strasbourg are now on sale through the tournament’s official website, with ticket prices starting from €5.
+Tickets for the 2023 tournament in Strasbourg were sold through the tournament’s official website, with ticket prices starting from €5.

 Players Entry List